NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

    env LD_PRELOAD=$MPIROOT/lib64/libmpi.so mpirun -np $PBS_NP ./myexe

-.. rubric:: Compiling and Building Codes Using OpenMPI (experimental)
+.. rubric:: Compiling and Building Codes Using OpenMPI

 The OpenMPI implimentation of MPI is available for experimentation and testing on the FGA nodes.
-The current installed version is the one that came with the PGI compiler, so PGI examples are shown below:
+The current installed version is the one that came with the PGI compiler, so PGI examples are shown below.

-In order to use this library please keep in mind you have to do the following:

 You need to load the following modules: